 We have a Credit Agreement with JP Morgan, Citibank and Wells Fargo.
-The Credit Agreement provides for an aggregate \$150 million of secured revolving credit facility.
-In the third quarter of 2017, we exercised the right to increase the amount available under the facility by \$75.0 million, bringing the aggregate revolving credit facility to \$225.0 million.
+During the third quarter of 2020 we amended the terms of the Credit Agreement to extend the maturity date of the original agreement, reduce the aggregate value of the revolving facility, and amend certain covenants.
+The amended Credit Agreement provides for an aggregate \$150 million of secured revolving credit facility.
 The Credit Agreement contains covenants relating to maintenance of books and records, financial reporting and notification, compliance with laws, maintenance of properties and insurance, and limitations on guaranties, investments, issuance of debt, lease obligations and capital expenditures, and is secured by virtually all of our assets.
 The Credit Agreement provides for events of default, including failure to pay any principal or interest when due, failure to perform or observe covenants, bankruptcy or insolvency events and the occurrence of a material adverse effect.
 We have no other significant credit facilities.